Building Better Opportunities & Project STRIVE

 Sunnyside Rural Trust is pleased to be part of Project STRIVE.

-STRIVE (an acronym for Support and Transition Routes into Volunteering and Employment) is part of the Building Better Opportunities (BBO) programme funded jointly by The Big Lottery with match funding from the European Social Fund.
+STRIVE (an acronym for Support and Transition Routes into Volunteering and Employment) is part of the Building Better Opportunities (BBO) programme funded by The National Lottery Community Fund and the European Social Fund.
 It aims to tackle the root causes of poverty and unemployment, such as physical and mental health issues, homelessness, addiction and much more.
 It brings together public, private and voluntary organisations to create one of the biggest partnerships in the county.

 The three strands of the programme are STRIVE in Hertfordshire (Barriers to Employment); MILE in Hertfordshire (Financial Confidence) and Herts Youth Futures (Young People).